scholarslab/scholarslab.github.io/collections/_people/emily-felber.md

 roles:
 - CHI Intern, Spring 2019
 ---

-Emily Felber works as a Cultural Heritage Informatics Intern with Will Rourk in Spring 2019.
+Emily Felber worked as a Cultural Heritage Informatics Intern with Will Rourk in Spring 2019.